learningnoobi/learningnoobi/README.md

 - 🔭 I like to write clean code.
 - 🌱 I’m currently learning Django and React 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other students in django
 - 🥅 2021 Goals: Create more Real World Projects
 - ⚡ Fun fact: I love to watch anime and play guitar